filefog/filefog/README.md

 -  `folderName {String}` The name of the folder to be created on the cloud service
 -  `parentIdentifier {String}` Depending on the service,this should either be the path of the folder to be created or the identifier for the parent folder.
 Use `null` if the folder should be created in the `root` cloud storage directory.
 -  `options {Object}` (optional) one or more of the options below:
+    - `raw_response {Boolean}` Specifies if the raw response from the cloud service should be returned, or if response transformation should occur _default false_

 ##`client.DeleteFolder(identifier, options) `
 Deletes a folder.
 Depending on the service the `identifier` should the destination folder identifier or full path for the folder.

 *Parameters*
 -  `identifier {String}` Depending on the service,this should either be the path of the folder to be deleted or the identifier for the folder.
 -  `options {Object}` (optional) one or more of the options below:
+    - `raw_response {Boolean}` Specifies if the raw response from the cloud service should be returned, or if response transformation should occur _default false_

 *Returns*
    `{Promise}` A promise that will successfully resolve into an `Object` with the following parameters